-The issue of the potential banning of Glyphosate (a chemical used extensively to control weeds) was explored.
-The feeling from contractors was that a ban is unlikely.
-They also felt that regulatory shifts should be dealt with by change of law clauses in the Conditions of Contract.
+Contractors felt that regulatory changes should be dealt with by change of law clauses in the Conditions of Contract.
 The group concluded however that the new contract should not expose the council to any required negotiation in such a scenario.
 As some of the contractors pointed out, there are a number of alternatives currently being developed.
+The council would consider alternatives but it should be noted that the contract permits the successful contractor to decide which method of weed control is employed based upon cost, efficiency and compliance with the relevant regulations.
 The successful contractor will need to price the work to allow for any potential need to change weed control methods.
 A change of law clause will be included in the contract to account for any unforeseen changes in the law.
-The council does not accept that the withdrawal of a chemical from the market constitutes a change in law.
+The council does not accept at this point that the withdrawal of a chemical from the market would constitute a change in law.